This course assumes that you selected the “Python” option when you ran aspect init

 )

-Now we should be ready to use the dependency from Bazel-managed code.
+Now you should be ready to use the dependency from Bazel-managed code.

 Generate BUILD files

-For Bazel to understand our Python code, it expects BUILD
+For Bazel to understand the Python code, it expects BUILD

 files containing Python rules.
-Since we’ve written a program, we need to add a py_binary
+Since you’ve written a program, you need to add a py_binary

 rule to make it runnable.

-As we learned in the Bazel 101 course, we only need to run aspect configure
+As you learned in the Bazel 101 course, you only need to run aspect configure

 .

-We’ve compiled in the Gazelle extension from rules_python, which is much easier than building it yourself.
+Aspect compiled the Gazelle extension from rules_python, which is much easier than building it yourself.
 If you don’t use the Aspect CLI, see the 203 course for a guide to installing Gazelle.

 Now look in app/BUILD.bazel